It all begins with a stolen bike.

 But as well as making friends outside the ring, Ali began making an impression inside it too.

-In his first bout against Belgian Yvon Becaus, the referee had to stop the contest in the second round, fearing a brutal knockout.
+In his first bout at the Rome Olympics against Belgian Yvon Becaus, the referee had to stop the contest in the second round, fearing a brutal knockout.

 Despite his impressive pedigree, he was no match for the American - who swept to a 5-0 triumph on points.

 That scoreline was replicated in his next bout against Australia’s star pugilist Tony Madigan.
-Although Ali had to dig deep at times, he had made it through to the light heavweight Olympic final.
+Although Muhammad Ali had to dig deep at times, he had made it through to the light heavyweight Olympic final.

 Pietrzykowski was stronger and vastly more experienced than his rival, and Ali initially struggled to adapt to his rival's southpaw style.

-The 25-year-old Pole edged the first two rounds, but in the final round Ali came to the fore.
+The 25-year-old Pole edged the first two rounds, but in the final round, Muhammad Ali came to the fore.

 With his superior stamina and quick combinations, the American left his rival in a battered - but still upright - state by the final bell.
 The judges were unanimous once again.
 Olympic gold was his.